 A professor can say to their students: “Do your homework, mi raccomando!” but, still, it is not an order, it is a way to say he or she is counting on the students to do their homework.

-Mi raccomando can also be used by itself.
+It can also be used by itself.
 For example, when you part from a friend who later has an important work interview.
-You can simply say: Ciao, Mi raccomando!
-It is understood that you mean: please, stay calm, stay focused and try to do your best, I’m counting on you.
+You can simply say: Ciao.
+Mi raccomando! when you mean: please, stay calm, stay focused and try to do your best, I’m counting on you.
 Yes, all of that.

 To sum up, depending on the context, mi raccomando means